 Community Dividends®

 This tradition began in 2003 when our late founder, Michael Towbes, invited 100 nonprofits to lunch and surprised each of them with a $10,000 check.
 We have carried that tradition forward each year since, giving away $1 million every November to hundreds of nonprofits across the Central Coast.
-In 2022, we celebrated 20 years of this hallmark program by increasing our Community Dividends giving to $2 million!
-We also awarded five organizations a special $100,000 Michael Towbes Community Impact Dividend; an award introduced in 2019 to honor Michael Towbes.

-Donated in 2022
+Donated in 2023

-Nonprofits in 2022
+Nonprofits in 2023

 Years of Giving Back

-Donated in 20 Years
+Donated in 21 Years

 Community Dividends awards a total of $1 million dollars to hundreds of 501(c)(3) designated organizations which serve low and moderate-income individuals and families in Santa Barbara and Ventura Counties.
 The program also awards dividends to organizations that serve the arts, youth and education, social services, and medical and health services sectors.